-Identify more than 60 species of gemstones, distinguish natural gems from synthetics, and detect gem treatments.
-Practice testing procedures and techniques on stones.
-Learn the tools of the trade and how they help reveal gem properties essential to identification.
-Study the latest gem treatments, and how illumination techniques can facilitate the identification process.
-Learn how to use gemological laboratory services and gem identification skills to protect your business from costly mistakes.
-Final exam is open book and proctored; see the Education Catalog for details.
+Practice identifying more than 60 species of gemstones, distinguishing natural from laboratory-grown gems and detecting gem treatments.
+You will carry out testing procedures and techniques on sets of practice stones.
+Additionally, the course covers how – and when – to use gemological laboratory services and how to use gem identification skills to protect your business from costly mistakes.
+Includes the Gem Identification Lab Manual PDF and instructional videos.
+The final practical exam is open book and proctored; see the Education Catalog for details.

-To complete this course, you must have access to gem tweezers (non-locking), a daylight-equivalent light source, a mini Maglite or similar (incandescent), a gemological binocular microscope minimum 10x and 30x (darkfield illumination), a gem cloth, a refractometer with removable magnification piece, white light source and polarizing filter, refractive index (RI) liquid 1.81, an optic figure sphere, a dichroscope, a polariscope, and a spectroscope.
-These instruments are not included with the course materials.
-Distance Education students can purchase an instrument package through the GIA Store.
-(You can also use these tools in a Student Workroom; please refer to the Education Catalog).
+To complete this course, you must have access to gem tweezers (non-locking), a daylight-equivalent light source (5500k - 6500k), a pinpoint incandescent light source, a gemological binocular microscope minimum 10x and 30x (darkfield illumination), a gem cloth, a refractometer with removable magnification piece, white light source and polarizing filter, refractive index (RI) liquid 1.81, an optic figure sphere, a dichroscope (calcite preferred), a polariscope, and a spectroscope.
+These instruments are not included with the course.
+Distance Education students can purchase the Gem Identification Student Package through the GIA Store.
+As an alternative, you can complete your assignments in a GIA Student Workroom, which is equipped with these professional tools; please refer to the Education Catalog).